ekuvardin/Solution-template/README.md

               pl   - max size of threads taking part in sorting

               inpf - name of input file.
-So you can use main.Generator to get big file
+So you can use main.generator.Generator to get big file

               resf - name of final result file